mespino4/PasswordGenerator/README.md

 ## Usage

-To convert an image to ascii art follow these steps
+To generate a password follow these steps

 1. Run the python file
 2. Drag the slider to adjust the generated password length